SURRENDERING YOUR DANE

 IS UPPER MIDWEST GREAT DANE RESCUE RIGHT FOR YOU?

 We accept purebred Great Danes from all sources, including shelters, Great Dane rescues, and animal control.
+Mixed-breed Danes are evaluated on a case-by-case basis and may be accepted, pending approval from the Board.
 Great Danes are able to come into the rescue once a suitable foster home has been found for them.

 However, UMGDR will not take a dog that has bitten a human or another dog at a Level 3 or higher, unless the dog has been adopted out from UMGDR and is returned because it has bitten.
 All Danes we accept go into foster homes where there may be other dogs, cats, and children.
 We can not put anyone in danger.
 The definition of a Level 3 bite is as follows: